 - Characteristic Part – The whole part is called the characteristic part.
-If the characteristic of any number greater than one is positive and one less than the number of digits to the left of the decimal point in a given number.
-If the number is less than one, its characteristics is negative and is one more than the number of zeros to the right of the decimal point.
+If the characteristic of logarithm of any number greater than one is positive and is one less than the number of digits in the left side of the decimal point.

-- Mantissa Part – The decimal part of the logarithm number for a given number is called the mantissa part and it should always be a positive value.
-If the mantissa part is in negative value, convert into the positive value.
+- Mantissa Part – The decimal part of the logarithm number for a given number is called the mantissa part, and it should always be a positive value.
+If the mantissa part is in a negative value, convert into the positive value.

 Procedure to Find the Antilog of a Number

 Step 1: Separate the characteristic part and the mantissa part.
 From the given example, the characteristic part is 2, and the mantissa part is 6452.

 Step 2: To find a corresponding value of the mantissa part uses the antilog table.
 Using the antilog table, find the corresponding value.
 Now, find the row number that starts with .64, then the column for 5.
 Now, you get the corresponding value as 4416.

 Step 3: From mean difference columns find the value.
 Again use the same row number .64 and find the value for column 2.
 Now, the value corresponding to this is 2.

 Step 4: Add the values obtained in step 2 and 3, we get 4416 + 2 = 4418.

 Step 5: Now insert the decimal point.
 The decimal point always goes the designated place.
 For this, you have to add 1 to the characteristic value.
 Now you get 3.
 Then add the decimal point after 3 digits, we get 441.8

 So the antilog value of 2.6452 is 441.8.